-• the space available so a safe distance of at least 2 metres (6ft or 3 steps) can be maintained between households at all times during the service, including entering and leaving the building.

-• the number of people that a minister feels they can effectively 'manage' during a service.
+- the space available so a safe distance of at least 2 metres (6ft or 3 steps) can be maintained between households at all times during the service, including entering and leaving the building. - the number of people that a minister feels they can effectively 'manage' during a service.

-Churches may need to set caps on numbers in order to ensure this and might consider taping off some pews or rows of chairs.
 Alongside the member of clergy, Funeral Director and staff, the government has stated that only the following should attend: